Latin American School of Medicine

-Escuela Latinoamericana de Medicina (ELAM in Spanish; in English: Latin American School of Medicine (LASM)), formerly Escuela Latinoamericana de Ciencias Médicas (Latin American School of Medical Sciences), is an international public medical school operated by the Cuban government established in 1999 and supported by the Venezuelan Government (RBDEV).
-Its mission is to "contribute to the training of Primary Health Care physicians in diverse regions of the World" according to Almaty objectives.
+Latin American School of Medicine (ELAM) (Escuela Latinoamericana de Medicina) is an international public medical school operated by the Cuban government.
+It was established in 1999.

-ELAM has been described as possibly being the largest medical school in the world by enrollment, with approximately 19,550 students from 110 countries as reported in 2013.
+ELAM has been described as possibly being the largest medical school in the world by enrollment, with approximately 19,550 students from 110 countries as reported in 2012.
 International students mainly come from Latin America and the Caribbean, as well as Africa and Asia.
-The school accepts students from the United States — annually the program receives 150 applications on average, of which about 30 actually enroll, and 10 go to Cuba.
-Tuition, accommodation and board are free, and a small stipend is provided for students.
+The school accepts students from the United States — annually, the program receives 150 applications on average, of which about 30 enroll, and 10 travel to Cuba.
+Tuition, room and board are free, and a small stipend is provided for students.

 Campuses

 The main campus of Cuba's ELAM is in western Havana in the Santa Fe district of the municipio of Playa, close to the village of Playa Baracoa.
 This 1.2 km² campus is built on the site of an old naval academy and overlooks the sea.
 It consists of 28 buildings with 80 classrooms, 37 laboratories, five amphitheaters, dormitories, an infirmary, and other facilities.
-The campus facilities were designed to support approximately 3,500 students with those beyond the second year of the medical program being based at other medical schools around Cuba.
+The campus facilities were designed to support approximately 3,500 students.
+Students beyond the second year of the medical program based at other medical schools around Cuba.
 In December 2006, approximately 3,300 students were reportedly housed on the campus.
-The US dorm is two stories, students sleep on bunk beds in rooms of five to twenty if the rooms are filled to capacity.
-The diet in the cafeteria mainly consists of rice, beans, and bread, with the main course varied from ground soy, rice mixed with shredded chicken or pork referred to as arroz con suerte, ham, liver, to chicken or pork.
-All meals and housing are provided by the school.
-They also provide uniforms, and monthly supplies, as well as a modest allowance each month.
+The US dorm is two stories, and students sleep on bunk beds in rooms of five to twenty if the rooms are filled to capacity.
+The diet in the cafeteria mainly consists of rice, beans, and bread, with the main course varying from ground soy, rice mixed with shredded chicken or pork referred to as "arroz con suerte", ham, liver, chicken or pork.
+The school provides all meals and housing.
+They also provide uniforms, monthly supplies, and a modest allowance each month.

 In 2005, it was announced that the Francophone Caribbean School of Medical Sciences in Santiago de Cuba — a second key campus — had been incorporated into ELAM.

 All US students continue years 3 to 6 at Salvador Allende Hospital in Havana, Cuba.

 Mission

-The mission of ELAM is to make competent and cooperative doctors with the degree of MD (doctor of medicine), the same degree which is offered to medical graduates all over the Americas.
+The mission of ELAM is to make competent and cooperative doctors with the degree of Doctor of Medicine (M.D.), the degree required to practice as a physician across the Americas.
 The school prefers that its students come from the poorest communities with the intent of returning to practice in those areas in their countries.
 Initially only enrolling students from Latin America and the Caribbean, the school has become open to applicants from impoverished and/or medically underserved areas in the United States and Africa.
 As part of Cuban international cooperation, ELAM is also training 800 medical doctors from Timor-Leste.